 Family History and the Risk for Breast or Ovarian Cancer

-If you have a family history of breast or ovarian cancer, it may be important to you to find out how high your risk is so that you can decide whether to do something to lower that risk, like take medicine or have surgery.
+If you have a family history of these cancers, it may be important to you to find out how high your risk is.
+By knowing your risk, you can decide whether to do something to lower it.
+This can include taking medicine or having surgery.

 Having a family history means that you have one or more blood relatives with breast or ovarian cancer.
+They could be:

 - How young these relatives were when they were diagnosed.
 Having any relatives who were diagnosed before age 50 adds to your risk.